 - How long this has been going on

 - How you have tried to manage it

 - What your goals or expectations are from marriage counseling

-Your therapist might also ask if you and/or your partner have been to therapy before.
+Your African American therapist might also ask if you and/or your partner have been to therapy before.
 Essentially, the first session is a way for the counselor to gather information, and for you to learn more about what therapy will involve.

 The following sessions help you and your partner work on your issues together.
 In general, couples counselors expect both partners to participate in the sessions.